dev-west/gorex/README.md

 import(
   "fmt"
-  . "gorex" // gorex is added for ease of referencing. '.' causes access to gorex.go exports to be immediately accessible (otherwise, must use 'gorex.' in front of everything)
+  . "gorex" // gorex is added for ease of referencing. '.' causes access to gorex.go exports to be immediately accessible (otherwise, must use 'gorex.' in front of everything from that package)
   "regexp"
 )